New data show who in the EU is disappointed by the UK, and which common interests are worth fighting for pre-Brexit

 The EU28 Survey

 The EU28 Survey is a bi-annual expert poll conducted by ECFR in the 28 member states of the European Union.
 The study surveys the cooperation preferences and attitudes of European policy professionals working in governments, politics, think tanks, academia, and the media to provide insights into the potential for coalitions among EU member states.
 The 2018 edition of the E28 Survey ran from 24 April to 12 June 2018.
 548 respondents completed the question discussed in this piece.
-The full results of the survey, including the data and its interactive visualization, will be published in October 2018.
-Findings of the previous edition, held in 2016, are available at https://www.ecfr.eu/eucoalitionexplorer.
+The full results of the survey were published in October 2018 in the EU Coalition Explorer.
+This interactive data tool helps to understand the interactions, perceptions and chemistry between the 28 EU member states, and is available at https://www.ecfr.eu/eucoalitionexplorer.
 The project is part of ECFR’s Rethink: Europe initiative on cohesion and cooperation in the EU, funded by Stiftung Mercator.

 This article is part of the Rethink: Europe project, an initiative of ECFR, supported by Stiftung Mercator, offering spaces to think through and discuss Europe’s strategic challenges.
 For more information on the EU28 Survey and the EU Coalition Explorer, the tool presenting the results of the expert survey go to www.ecfr.eu/eucoalitionexplorer.